Background pattern

 If you take more Periactin than you should

-If you take more Periactin than recommended, you may experience hallucinations, decreased or increased functions of the central nervous system, convulsions, respiratory and cardiac arrest, and death, especially in children.
+If you take more Periactin than recommended, you may experience hallucinations, decreased or stimulated central nervous system function, convulsions, respiratory and cardiac arrest, and death, especially in children.

 In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately, or call the Toxicology Information Service, phone 91-562 04 20, indicating the medication and the amount ingested.